 General Data Protection Regulation (GDPR) came into effect on 25 May 2018 to implement a stricter law for data protection across the EU member states.
-Soon organizations, irrespective of its location, that processes the data of EU citizens (data subjects) were left wondering about it.
+Soon organizations, irrespective of its location, that processes the data of EU data subjects were left wondering about it.
 The Regulation consists of 99 articles and 173 recitals.
 Read our guide to GDPR for more information.

 Complying with the Regulation is an uphill task, and it will take considerable time to prepare.
 This article provides a simple checklist to see if you are GDPR-ready!